 Hailed by Rolling Stone as “a genre unto herself,” Brooklyn-based composer and guitarist Kaki King is considered one of the world’s greatest living guitarists, known both for her technical mastery and for her constant quest to push the boundaries of the instrument.

-In 2015 Kaki launched “The Neck is a Bridge to the Body”, a groundbreaking multimedia performance that used her guitar as projection screen to explore the genesis of the instrument and her relationship to it as well as her own origin story.
+In 2015 Kaki launched “The Neck is a Bridge to the Body”, a groundbreaking multimedia performance that used her guitar as a projection screen to explore the genesis of the instrument and her relationship to it.
 The show toured extensively throughout North America, Europe, Australia, Turkey, Japan and Brazil, marking her first foray into multimedia and experimental theater.

 We spoke to King ahead of her sold out show at New York University Abu Dhabi and asked her about her unique approach to guitar playing, her influences and what to expect from her upcoming show.

 Which guitarists inspired you to take up the instrument?

 My parents started me on guitar at age 5.
 I got more interested in it on my own listening to Nick Drake, Johnny Marr, and PJ Harvey.